tanchinkhoon/ISSS626_Hands-on_Ex/Take-home_Ex03/README.md

 4. Produce the table with gtsummary tbl regression, including intercept, t, then add glance source note with R-squared, adjusted R-squared, AIC, F statistic, overall p value, and sigma
 5. Diagnostics

-   * performance check collinearity and plot the result
+   * performance check on collinearity and plot the result
    * see check model for linearity and normality
    * performance check normality with QQ plot
 6. Residual spatial test